Flex814/Rocket_Elevators_GraphQL_API/README.md

 # Rocket_Elevators_GraphQL

 Implemented using Node.js and Express to deploy this GraphQL API on Heroku.
+Link: https://jakegapi.herokuapp.com/graphql

 Instruction for calling Qureies: